n1nj4sec/pupy/README.md

 ```
 git clone https://github.com/n1nj4sec/pupy.git pupy
 cd pupy
+git checkout master
 git submodule init
 git submodule update
 pip install -r pupy/requirements.txt
 ```
-or [Refer to the wiki](https://github.com/n1nj4sec/pupy/wiki/Installation)
+note: If you checkout the unstable branch be aware the templates are not up to date, you will have to build your own pupy/payload_templates or [Refer to the wiki](https://github.com/n1nj4sec/pupy/wiki/Installation)

 ## Features